How to answer the question about the strengths and weaknesses ?

-The question about the strengths and weaknesses of the employee by most people is the most disliked.
+The question about the strengths and weaknesses of the employee is the most disliked by most people.
 We must manifest ourselves, show our character, and look at ourselves objectively.
 It is hard.
 That is why some of the candidates appearing at the interviews assume that in the event of such a question, they will mention the first few positive features that will come to their mind.
 This is a mistake.
-To tell a good story about yourself and your strengths, remember about examples of methods to prepare for the answer.
+To tell a good story about yourself and your strengths, remember examples of methods to prepare for the answer.

 Let's start by taking a sheet of paper and writing down all of the attributes that we consider to be our strengths.
 It is worth dividing them into several categories.
 The first weaknesses and strengths of an employee relate to his knowledge, i.e., education, language skills, acquired permissions, or certificates.
 Next is professional experience.
 For example, the employee's strengths include the ability to manage time or people.

-We also can't forget about our personality.
+We also can't forget about our personalities.
 Our character is unreliable.
-Here can appear diligence, the ability to work in a group or openness to criticism, friendliness.
+Here can appear diligence, the ability to work in a group or openness to criticism, and friendliness.

 Weaknesses and strengths of the employee — how to answer the question?